 Overview of terms used for the vertical system in one table

-We can now put the most important terms used for the vertical system together in one table as depicted in table 1-2-2.
+We can now put the most important terms used for the vertical system together in a table.

 |hemisphere||sevenfold chord of being||cakra||consciousness||knowledge/